 3.2 Generalized models

 Sablefish were found ubiquitously up and down the US West Coast with infrequent large tows only being observed north of central California (Figure 5).
 The spatial distribution of darkblotched rockfish were the most similar to sablefish, whereas cowcod had the least spatial overlap with sablefish (Figure 5).
-The relative abundance of sablefish south of 36° N latitude is estimated at approximately one quarter of that found north of 36° N, and thus in 1997, with the implementation of sablefish endorsements, management for sablefish became spatially explicit (see above).
+The relative abundance of sablefish south of 36° N latitude is estimated at approximately one quarter of that found north of 36° N, and thus in 1997, with the implementation of sablefish endorsements, management for sablefish became spatially-explicit (see above).
 Consequently, data from the port group “Monterey and Morro Bay” were excluded from all further analyses because the locations span the latitudinal line used for management.
 Relative indexes of abundance were typically larger for all species in the northern half of the coast compared to the southern half (Figure 6).

 Statistical analyses were based on 40 total observations from eight port groups between 2009 and 2013 (Table 3).
 The distribution of the response variable was better fit by a beta distribution, with a mean of 0.083 and variance of 0.0035, than a standard normal distribution (Figure 4).